-If you or your loved one suffer a catastrophic injury as a result of an accident that wasn’t your fault, you deserve suitable compensation; Jefferies Solicitors are perfectly positioned to help you win it.
+If you or your loved one suffer a catastrophic injury as a result of an accident that wasn’t your fault, we appreciate what a difficult time this is for you and your family.

 Call us today on 0800 342 3206 to discuss your circumstances and find out if you are eligible to make a claim.